Introducing Trimble Construction One

 Contractors’ legacy systems are also much more vulnerable to data breaches than connected cloud solutions.
 Cyber criminals find it much easier to exploit data and hold companies hostage through ransomware by finding back doors into their on-premise systems.
 Cloud-based systems tend to deploy the most up-to-date data security protections and firewalls, significantly reducing the threat of data breaches.
 And should one occur, cloud data and workflows are more consistently backed up than legacy systems, meaning contractors can ensure business continuity.

 Even contractors that have long resisted the cloud and new technologies are now coming around, realizing the need to pivot to keep their business afloat.
 Yet, many do not know where to start their connected construction journeys.
-This ebook, The AEC Professional’s Essential Guide to Connected Construction, is a great place to start.

 Once you’re connected, you’ll never look back.